vppillai/h3Docs/apps/tcp_server/readme.md

 ---
 parent: Example Applications
-title: Secured TCP Client
+title: TCP Server
 has_toc: true
 has_children: false
 has_toc: false
 nav_order: 1

 family: PIC32MZW1
-function: Secured TCP Client
+function: TCP Server
 ---

-# Secured TCP Client
+# TCP Server

-This example application acts as a TCP Client to connect to Secured TCP Server and exchange data in a non-blocking manner.
+This example application acts as a TCP Server to which a TCP Client can connect and exchange data in a non-blocking manner.

 ## Description

-This application demonstrates how a user can use a TLS TCP  client to connect to a TCP server.
-The user would need to configure the Wi-Fi credentials for the Home AP and the TLS server details.
-The default application will try to establish a TLS connection with www.google.com and send a POST request to it.
+This example shows the read and write operation over a TCP Connection in a non-blocking manner.
+The DUT shall act as a Soft AP and the Station running the TCP Client shall connect to this Soft AP and establish connection with the TCP Server running on the DUT.

 ## Downloading and building the application

 To download or clone this application from Github, go to the [top level of the repository](https://github.com/Microchip-MPLAB-Harmony/wireless)

-Path of the application within the repository is **apps/tcp_client/firmware** .
+Path of the application within the repository is **apps/tcp_server/firmware** .

 To build the application, refer to the following table and open the project using its IDE.